Installing on Heroku¶

 1. Install dependencies¶

-- Install the Heroku Command Line Interface (CLI), then log in by running this in your command-line (and entering in your Heroku account details):
+Install the Heroku Command Line Interface (CLI), then log in by running this in your command-line (and entering in your Heroku account details):

 Run the script to deploy the app to Heroku.
 Replace

 yourappnamewith your preferred URL.
 Your website will be at

 This script has other options that you might find useful.
 Run

 The script may work away on its own for 10-30 minutes before it asks you some questions to answer.
 When finished, it will open the app in your browser.
 It should look something like this:

 That’s everything!
 You can then login with the account that you made by answering the script’s questions.

 We provide a “short version” for experienced users.
 Don’t just copy and paste these commands before you understand what they do!
 If things aren’t set up perfectly they can fail, so it’s important to supervise them the first time you do them.
 If this is all new to you, read the long version of the instructions below.